-Data from the Kentucky Department of Education shows that only 25% of children with disabilities that enrolled in Fayette County schools were "school ready".
+Data from the Kentucky Department of Education shows that only 27.5% of children with disabilities that enrolled in Fayette County schools were "school ready", and 61% had below average language skills.
 Many of these children's delays are tied to hearing loss, autism spectrum disorder, and other diagnosed disabilities that cause speech and language delays which do not discriminate across socio-economic, race, gender, or ethnicity classes.
 Left untreated, communication delays can have a negative impact on a child's speech and language development, communication, and learning resulting in a negative impact on social success and academic development.
 The impact for these children as adults are significant as studies show their psychological and overall health decline, as well as their earning power.

-The mission of Lexington Hearing & Speech Center's (LHSC) therapeutic Early Learning Center (ELC) program is to provide early interventions - early childhood education, speech-language therapy and audiology services - to curb these negative impacts and prepare young children, specifically at-risk children with identified communication delays and disabilities, for Kindergarten.
-LHSC maintains a Level 4 Kentucky All Stars Program comprised of thirteen early education inclusive classrooms for children with and without disabilities that foster language-enriched age-appropriate daily activities.
+The mission of The Hearing & Speech Center's (HSC) therapeutic Early Learning Center (ELC) program is to provide early interventions - early childhood education, speech-language therapy and audiology services - to curb these negative impacts and prepare young children, specifically at-risk children with identified communication delays and disabilities, for Kindergarten.
+HSC maintains a Level 4 Kentucky All Stars Program comprised of thirteen early education inclusive classrooms for children with and without disabilities that foster language-enriched age-appropriate daily activities.
 On-site clinical services are provided including individual speech/language therapy and audiology services.
-A transdisciplinary approach is used where a collaborative team of teachers and clinicians work to ensure each child is reaching their educational and speech-language goals.
+A transdisciplinary approach is used where a collaborative team of teachers and clinicians work to ensure each child is reaching their educational, speech-language, and other developmental goals.